OpenTagOS/allure2-godog/README.md

 }.Run()
 ```

-Allure report zip archive will be generated in the /tmp/report/ dir after execution.
+Allure report will be generated in the /tmp/report/ dir after execution.

 Features
 ---